jai2dev/parkinson-ml/README.md

 ### Background : The application uses a machine learning model trained on a dataset and it predicts what is the probability of the user having parkinson's disease.

+### About the Disease:

+Parkinson's disease is a progressive nervous system disorder that affects movement.
+Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.
+Tremors are common, but the disorder also commonly causes stiffness or slowing of movement.

 ### Deployed link : https://parkinson-ai.tech/

 ### local usage: